Stuttering is a

 Stuttering doesn’t happen in a vacuum.
-The listener’s reaction shapes the moment and the speaker in important ways.
+Listeners' reactions shape the moment and the speaker in important ways.

 The Impatient Listener